Kessel, Limburg

-Kessel ([ˈkɛsəl]) is a former municipality and a city in the southeastern province of Limburg, the Netherlands.
-It is a small historic municipality with about 4,246 residents.
+Kessel ([ˈkɛsəl]) is a former municipality and a city in the southeastern province of Limburg, in the Netherlands.
+It is a small historic municipality with 4,246 residents.
 It merged with neighbouring municipalities in the new municipality of Peel en Maas (as of 1 January 2010).
 To the west are the Heldense Bossen (Helden Forest) and to the east is the Meuse river.

-It has a small historic city center with a castle and a historic market place.
+It has a small historic city center with a castle and a historic marketplace.
 To the south is the Kessel-Eik neighbourhood with the Eikelenpeel and Musschenberg.

 History

 The d'Ewes baronets of Stowlangtoft, England are descended from Gerard D'Ewes, Lord of Kessel, at that time part of Duchy of Gelderland.